Previous Post: Bloodvein Headwaters Day 5: Larus Lake to Barclay Lake

 Time to celebrate a birthday!
 Out came the bottle of brandy; combined with a Harvest Foodworks “Blueberry Crumble”.
 Bro, may you paddle ’til you’re 100!

-Update: Here is a map with campsites indicated which will give you a rough idea of where to look in the Artery Lake area –
+Update: The new official map for WCPP omits campsite information, as well as any indication of pictograph sites.
+Here is a section of the Parks Ontario map with campsites indicated which will give you a rough idea of where to look in the Artery Lake area –

 Next Post: Day 7 – Canoeing the Bloodvein From Artery Lake to “Moosebone” Rapids